mohammad-suliman/quickNotetaker/readme.md

 # Quick Notetaker add-on for NVDA

-The Quick Notetaker add-on is a wonderful tool which allows writing notes quickly and easily in anytime and from any app the user is using.
+The Quick Notetaker add-on is a wonderful tool which allows writing notes quickly and easily anytime and from any app the user is using.
 Whether the user is watching a video for example, or participating in a meeting on Zoom, teams or Google meet, they can easily and smoothly open the notetaker and take a note.
 In order to create a quick note, NVDA +